timothygaus/SauceDemoUITesting/README.md

 # SauceDemo UI Testing

 ## Project Description
 This project demonstrates UI test automation for the [SauceDemo](https://www.saucedemo.com/) website using Java, Selenium, and TestNG.
 SauceDemo is a mock ecommerce site designed for developers to practice testing skills, including manual testing and automated UI testing.
-This project showcases software test engineering skills such as the design of a custom testing framework using the page object model (POM), cross-browser testing (planned), and continuous integration using GitHub Actions.
+This project showcases software test engineering skills such as the design of a custom testing framework using the page object model (POM), cross-browser testing, and continuous integration using GitHub Actions.

 ## Features
 - UI Testing for SauceDemo using Selenium and Java
 - TestNG for test management and data-driven testing
-- Cross browser testing support (planned)
+- Cross browser testing support for Chrome, Firefox, and Edge
 - Page Object Model (POM) for modular and maintainable test framework
 - Parallel test execution with 4 threads
 - CI/CD pipeline using GitHub Actions